-The neighborhood’s restaurant scene is perhaps best known for its steakhouses, including the famous Gibson’s Bar and Steakhouse, but it is full of culinary gems.
+The neighborhood’s restaurant scene is best known for its steakhouses, including the famous Gibson’s Bar and Steakhouse, but it is full of culinary gems.
 Local classics include Jellyfish’s for world-class sushi, Emilio’s for fresh tapas, and Beatrix, for great brunch.
-Along with Logan Square, Streeterville is a contender for best cocktail bars in Chicago, though pubs, beer-bars, and dive bars are also available.
+Along with Logan Square, Streeterville is a contender for best cocktail bars in Chicago.
+Pubs, beer-bars, and dive bars are also available.
 Some great spots include Drumbar, for inventive cocktails on the 18th floor of the Raffaello Hotel, and GreenRiver, a great bar/restaurant with great views of the city.

 Navy Pier is the most famous attraction in the neighborhood, featuring shops, restaurants, an IMAX cinema, and, of course, the famous Ferris wheel.
 Perhaps more a tourist destination than a local haunt, but everyone can enjoy the seasonal events, great people watching, and one of the best views in the city.
 The Pier is also home to the Chicago Children’s Museum and the renowned Chicago Shakespeare Theater.